2000 Japanese Grand Prix: Background

 Following the United States Grand Prix on September 24, the teams tested at five racing circuits between 26 and 29 September in preparation for the race.
 McLaren test driver Olivier Panis tested at the Circuit de Nevers Magny-Cours to prepare for Suzuka and work on the 2001 car.
 Ferrari test driver Luca Badoer spent two days at the Fiorano Circuit evaluating mechanical components and Bridgestone's wet weather tyre compounds on an artificially wet track while Michael Schumacher was at the Mugello Circuit working on car setup on the F1-2000 car.
 Formula Renault champion Enrique Bernoldi and Kimi Räikkönen setup the Sauber C19 car's aerodynamic package, mechanical settings and weight distribution for the Suzuka circuit at Mugello.
 Williams spent two days at the Circuito do Estoril testing wet weather tyres and different aerodynamic setups with rookie Jenson Button.
 Stéphane Sarrazin, Prost's test driver, collected chassis design data for the future AP04 chassis at Magny-Cours.
 Benetton did not test but its test driver Mark Webber tried developments at the Circuit de Catalunya that were incorporated into their 2001 car.

 At the Friday afternoon drivers meeting, Fédération Internationale de l'Automobile (FIA) Race Director Charlie Whiting announced that any potential blocking manoeuvres that interfered with the World Championship battle would result in a driver being shown a waved black and white flag to indicate unsportsmanlike conduct, followed by a black flag to signal disqualification from the race.
 Any driver found to have violated the new rule might also have faced a three-race ban.
+This came after Sauber's Norberto Fontana impeded Michael Schumacher's title rival Jacques Villeneuve at the 1997 European Grand Prix.
 Ralf Schumacher agreed with the penalties.
 McLaren team principal Ron Dennis, however, was more vocal in his opposition to the new rules, believing they were arbitrary and were against choosing tactics for his team.
 He was particularly dissatisfied with the appointment of Italian lawyer Roberto Causo (who represented Ferrari at the 1999 Malaysian Grand Prix) as a race steward, believing that any ruling would favour Ferrari.

 Some teams had modified their cars for the event, but with only two races left in the season, several teams instead focused on developing the cars that they would enter in the 2001 season.
 Ferrari introduced a rectangular-shaped front wing, replacing an arrow-shaped front wing.
 Honda introduced a more powerful version of its V10 engine for Saturday's qualifying and the race.
 Sauber brought lighter components to lighten their vehicles, while Williams supplied a revised back wing.
 Williams engine suppliers BMW ran the same engine specification introduced in Belgium.